Another

 filled with 5th graders snickering and laughing every time the word

 breast is uttered.
-Jennifer, Danny and Haylee moved to a new townhouse in
+Jennifer, Danny and Haylee moved to a new townhouse in Anaheim this month.

 In April Chris has his birthday at LaserQuest